H-IAAC/CST-Python/docs/src/Memory Storage.md

 The collection of synchonized nodes is a mind, and a single Redis instance can support multiple minds with unique names.

 To use it, you just need to add a :class:`Memory Storage Codelet<cst_python.memory_storage.memory_storage>` to each mind participating in the network.
+Check the [Memory Storage Example](https://h-iaac.github.io/CST-Python/_build/html/_examples/Memory%20Storage.html) for how to use it.

 ## Protocol